* Banks register with National Futures Association

-Registration is a first deadline to be met in the Dodd-Frank
+Registration is one of the first deadlines to be met in the

-rule-writing, which is done in large part by the CFTC - whose
+Dodd-Frank rule-writing, which is done in large part by the

-The NFA, which has been made responsible for registration by
+The NFA - which has been made responsible for registration

-the CFTC, said it had been working overtime to meet the
+by the CFTC - said it had been working overtime to meet the

 responding to thousands of queries from registrants.